campbelljohnt/heic2jpg/README.md

 Many free or built‑in converters strip GPS and other EXIF data during conversion.
 Paid tools exist, but this project aims to do the job **transparently, offline, and free**.

 ### The Story
 Field data collectors often export images directly from their iPhones as **.HEIC** files.
 These files contain valuable GPS metadata, but Windows‑based systems and many conversion tools remove that data when saving to JPG.
-To solve this, **John Campbell** created a lightweight Python utility that preserves GPS coordinates and other EXIF tags during conversion.
+To solve this, I created a lightweight Python utility that preserves GPS coordinates and other EXIF tags during conversion.

 ### Features
 - 🔍 Preserves all EXIF data (GPS, timestamps, orientation, etc.)